nodinnerbeforedessert/nodinnerbeforedessert.github.io/_posts/2025-06-21-cinnamon-rolls.md

 categories: [ Dessert ]

 ---
-This is my mom's cinnamon roll recipe (passed down from a family favorite bakery in Ohio to my uncle, to my mom who worked it out to normal ingredients and a method she liked.
+This is my mom's cinnamon roll recipe (passed down from a family favorite bakery in Ohio to my uncle, to my mom (I cut it down from a batch of like 200 to a batch of 24) then my mom worked it out to accessible ingredients and a method she liked.
 I need to adust it to be gluten free....<br>

 1 C milk<br>
 1 C water<br>